jnolf/NFL_Pass_Predicting/README.md

 4. Ensure pandas, numpy, matplotlib, scipy, sklearn, and seaborn are available

-5. Follow steps outline in this README.md to run Final_Zillow_Report.ipynb
+5. Follow steps outline in this README.md to run final_report_pass_run.ipynb

 ----